 All of these Topics are brought to life through trips, visitors, workshops, productions, 'hands-on' activities, drama, ICT, homework and research.

-At Swain House Primary School, phonics is taught on a daily basis following the Letters and Sounds systematic phonics programme.
-The programme aims to build children’s speaking and listening skills as well as preparing them to learn to read.
+At Swain House Primary School, phonics is taught on a daily basis following the Rocket Phonics story-based Systematic Synthetic Phonics phonics programme.

 This approach to teaching phonics continues through Key Stage 1 and into Key Stage 2 as necessary.

-We do not use one specific reading scheme in the early years, rather we use a range our own library of books.
-These include de-codable books (phonetically regular) linked to the phases in the Letters and Sounds Programme.
-The children also have access to a variety of other reading books.
-The books available to children include a range of genres, authors and illustrations.
-Children are allowed to take these books home as home readers.
 Every child has a reading record so that parents and school can communicate about this essential life skill.
 Pupils are expected to read three times a week with an adult at home.
-The children read in Guided Reading groups led by an adult focusing on different reading skills.
-Follow up activities or discussions ensure they have understood what they are reading.
-The children also have access both at home and school to Lexia, an on-line reading programme.
-A wide range of fiction and non-fiction books are also accessed weekly through the school library which again they are allowed to take home.
+The children read in Guided Reading groups led by an adult focusing on different reading skills - pre read with a focus on vocabulary, prosody and comprehension.
+Follow up activities or discussions ensure pupils have understood what they are reading.
+The pupils also have access both at home and school to Lexia, an on-line reading programme.
+A wide range of fiction and non-fiction books are also accessed weekly through the school library which again they are encouraged to take home.

 Please see the curriculum letters to find out more about your child's learning.